nazpins/naztech-automated-data-sorting-tools/Python-Scripts/README.md

    ```bash
    git clone https://github.com/nazpins/naztech-software/edit/main/Python-Scripts.git
    ```
-2. Double-click the `.bat` file and follow the prompts to provide the necessary inputs.
+2. You're ready to use the scripts!
+Double-click the `.bat` file and follow the prompts to provide the necessary inputs.

 ## Scripts